py-mine/mcproto/docs/contributing/guides/great-commits.md

 1. **Subject Line:**
     - **Limit to 50 characters** (This isn't a hard limit, but try not to go much longer.
-This limit ensures readability and forces the author to thing about the most concise way to explain what's going on.
+This limit ensures readability and forces the author to think about the most concise way to explain what's going on.
 Hint: If you're having trouble summarizing, you might be committing too much at once)
     - **A single sentence** (The summary should be a single sentence, multiple probably wouldn't fit into the character limit anyways)